nau/scalus/website/src/pages/index.md

 * You can actually reuse Scala code for your validator, frontend and backend!
 The goal that PlutusTx failed to achieve.

-* You can use existing Scala libraries for testing, including ScalaCheck and ScalaTest.
+* You can use existing Scala libraries for testing, including ScalaCheck for property-based testing.

 * Scala has a powerful type system that helps you write correct code.
 Check out [Stainless – Formal Verification for Scala](https://stainless.epfl.ch/) for formal verification.